 World-seas are a risk, and if you get one, with no land to weather and suck up CO2, climate's unstable and may eventually, as the sun heats, boil off your seas.
 But red suns change slowly.
 And subduction of water probably is stronger on high-grav worlds, so seas may not be outrageously deep.

 Of course, not every planet with the right mass and temperature will flower.
-Radiation levels, chemistry, geology and even geography matter (the waterworld problem).
+Radiation levels, chemistry, geology and even geography matter (bone-dry deserts, world-seas).
 And good worlds have lots of off days; Earth's only had intelligent critters for the last few percent of its history.

 But in this galaxy, the rough number of worlds with smart megafauna does seem likely to be a few billion to many billion, with maybe a million civilizations--pretty much what the dream concluded!
 Like I said--funny mix of shamanism and low-tech science.

 So the next time YOU hear a crazy shouting nonsense in a crowd... don't be sad.
 Not all us crazies are lost souls.
 Some are just shamans doing a low-budget spare-time survey.